 - Give evidence that they are registered in anaesthesiology in one of the eligible countries.

-- Provide a copy of their diploma of specialist in anaesthesiology (and, should this document not be written in one of the languages used for the EDAIC Part I or Part II examinations, a certified translation into English; this document can be sent in the year of the Part II examination).OR A letter written in English from their department to certify that they are in the last year of their specialist training (the last year of training must start before or on 12 February 2020).
+- Provide a copy of their diploma of specialist in anaesthesiology (and, should this document not be written in one of the languages used for the EDAIC Part I or Part II examinations, a certified translation into English; this document can be sent in the year of the Part II examination).OR A letter written in English from their department to certify that they are in the last year of their specialist training.

 - Provide a short Curriculum Vitae of maximum one page written in English language.